The Wild Beyond the Witchlight: Reception

 Charlie Hall, for Polygon, called The Wild Beyond the Witchlight "one of the very best products released for D&D’s 5th edition" with "a marvelous premise, and perhaps the single best tutorial for D&D that Wizards has yet published — better even than the lauded Dungeons & Dragons Essentials Kit".
 Hall commented that "what impressed me most is just how many big swings The Wild Beyond the Witchlight takes, including set-piece events that are the complete opposite of pitched battles".
-Hall also highlighted that this module breaks many from many traditional aspects of D&D such as encouraging the party to spilt up and a push towards conflict resolution through role-playing.
+Hall also highlighted that this module breaks many from many traditional aspects of D&D such as encouraging the party to split up and a push towards conflict resolution through role-playing.
 The module has a strong focus on storytelling that necessitates a session zero where players create their characters together with the Dungeon Master.

 Simon Yule, for GeekDad, wrote that this adventure module makes "the Dungeon Master role of facilitator as straight forward as possible" with "the most useful part of this book are the roleplaying cards and story tracker.
 I don’t remember seeing anything quite so detailed and useful in previous 5th edition campaign books, but I hope these both feature in ones to come".
 Yule highlighted that the book has a strong opening chapter and commented that "another highlight for me in this campaign is how seemingly minor interactions at different stages of the campaign can have significant implications later on.
 For instance, at the carnival in chapter one, characters might give a button to a talking monkey, successfully ride a giant dragonfly, or impress an eloquent giant eagle.
 Later on, if they find themselves prisoners in the Feywild, that same monkey might provide the key to their escape; they might discover a new talent for dragonfly riding which impresses some cranes in chapter four; or put to use some newly acquired debating skills to pacify a rampaging threat at the story’s climax".
 Yule found the module to be a fun exploration of the Feywild with a focus on role-playing over "hack ‘n’ slash" gameplay.